jtc268/mistralPDF/README.md

-# 🚀 Mistral OCR PDF-to-Text/Markdown Converter
+# 🚀 Simple PDF-to-Text Converter

+Uses latest, cutting-edge technology for accuracy.

-Convert any PDF to high-quality Text or Markdown in seconds using Mistral's state-of-the-art OCR technology.
+Convert any PDF to high-quality Text in seconds using Mistral's state-of-the-art OCR technology.
 This lightweight app provides the most advanced and affordable OCR solution on the market, powered by [Mistral OCR](https://mistral.ai/news/mistral-ocr).

 ![Mistral OCR Benchmarks](https://mistral.ai/images/ocr/ocr-benchmark-chart.png)